No long story for this one.

 }

-If you are using create-react-app
+If you are using create-react-app, the default babel-loader tried to load

-to compile as normal and it'll take care of it.
+normal and it'll take care of it.

 Hope that helps someone.